-The card should look more or less like this, we only have to add colors and we’re finished.
+The card should look more or less like this.
+Now we just have to add some color and we’re finished.

-Choose a color scheme to use, the hex colors that I’ve used are added in the image above.
-Place a background behind the image you’ve created, choose Rectangle Tool from the sidebar or use Shortcut M. Click once and use de values 21 for width and 15 for height and click Ok.
+Choose a color scheme to use; the colors that I’ve used are added in the image above.
+Place a background behind the image you’ve created, choose the Rectangle Tool from the sidebar or use the shortcut M. Click once and use these values: 21 for width and 15 for height and click Ok.
 You’ll see that the box is placed on top of your artwork, Select box>Right Click>Arrange>Send to Back.

-To change the colors of the different elements, select the shape and click on the Live Paintbucket Tool or Shortcut K. And select the color you would like to use (in this case I had to select white from the swatches panel) and click on the shape you would like to give a new fill color.
+To change the colors of the different elements, select the shape and click on the Live Paintbucket Tool or Shortcut K. And select the color you'd like to use (in this case I had to select white from the swatches panel) and click on the shape you'd like to give a new fill color.
 You can switch between colors by using the left/right keys.

 Add little color details, for example the white buttons and face of the gingerbread man.

-For the background we’re going to add a Vignette, select the Rectangle Tool and click on the artboard, the values should be the same as we’ve used before and click on ok.
-Go to Colorswatches and select Super Soft Black Vignette, use the Gradient Panel on the side, if its not there, select in the Window Panel above.
+For the background we’re going to add a Vignette.
+Select the Rectangle Tool and click on the artboard, the values should be the same as we used before, and click on ok.
+Go to Color swatches and select Super Soft Black Vignette, use the Gradient Panel on the side, if it's not there, select it in the Window Panel above.
 Select the swatch in the middle and delete it.

 Slide one Gradient Slider all the way to the left and the other slider to the right.
-Double click on the right Gradient Slider and select swatches and select the Dark green/petrol color we’ve added.
+Double click on the right Gradient Slider and select swatches.
+Select the Dark green/petrol color we added.
 And change the Opacity to 80%.
-Select the gradient slider on the left, select the same color and go to color, select Opacity 65% and use the sliders to create a lighter (random) version of the color.
+Select the gradient slider to the left, select the same color and go to color, select Opacity 65% and use the sliders to create a lighter (random) version of the color.

 The last step is to place the Gradient Layer on top of the artwork and Right Click>Arrange>Send Back>Command+] (to bring it one step forward).
 Finished!